sormy/aurelia-stats/README.md

   gulp build
   ```

-5. You will find the compiled code in the `dist` folder, available in three module formats: AMD, CommonJS and ES6.
+5. You will find the compiled code in the `dist` folder, available in module formats: AMD, CommonJS, ES2015, SystemJS.